coding-allies/projects-platform-frontend/README.md

 ## Install Nodemon
-In Code 301, Nodemon is a tool that is used to restart the server when changes are made in your server code.

 In your terminal, run npm i -g nodemon.
 Run the command nodemon --version to confirm proper installation of Nodemon.

 ## Install PostgreSQL using WSL